 Last but not least, ” How to succeed through science, technology, talent, and grit” with Buzz Aldrin at #WHDglobal

 On top of all that, you have guest speakers like Julian Assange, Steve Wozniak (last year), Edward Snowden, and Buzz Aldrin (this year).
 Yes, the second person that walked on the moon, that Buzz Aldrin.
 His message was simple: “Get your ass to Mars.”

 As you can see by now, organizers, sponsors, and companies that exhibit want you to have fun, and everybody chimes in!
-The last few years SiteLock has a great stand with a real blackjack dealer, and you can actually play 21 right there.
-Couple years ago I played darts at SSL guru stand and won an iPod nano!
+In the last few years, SiteLock has had a great stand with a real blackjack dealer, and you can actually play 21 right there.
+Couple of years ago I played darts at the SSL guru stand and won an iPod nano!

 In closing, I sincerely hope I made my point.
 World Hosting Days global in Rust is definitely the place to be.
 It’s just getting bigger and better in so many ways!
 It hurts me how much I wasn’t able to mention here (like the hackathon that happened before WHD started), but think of it as a surprise for you when you actually do come here and experience it yourself.
 Be sure to ping WhoAPI, we would love to meet you there!